ahmadjamalkta/inet-showcases/general/diffserv/doc/index.rst

 in this case - are stored in a dedicated queue, and served first when a packet is requested.
 Because they can preempt the other queues, the rate of the EF packets should be limited to a fraction of the bandwidth of the link.
-This is achieved by metering the EF traffic with a token bucket meter and dropping packets that do not conform to the traffic profile configured in the ``omnetpp.ini`` file:
+Limiting is achieved by metering the EF traffic with a token bucket meter and dropping packets that do not conform to the traffic profile configured in the ``omnetpp.ini`` file: